 Sunsets happen deceptively fast in Africa.
-You need to be ready with your sundowner drinks – something we experienced in Botswana.
-Within a quarter-hour, the lights are off and headlamps click on as you rummage through that ice for a cold can of Windhoek lager.
-If your tent isn’t up yet it can make for quite an amusing spectacle for your neighbours as you compare tent pole sizes and try to find the guy ropes.
+You need to be on the ball with your sundowner drinks – something we experienced in Botswana.
+Within a quarter-hour, nature’s lights are off, and the headlamps click on, as you rummage through that ice for a cold can of Windhoek lager.
+If your tent isn’t up yet, it can make for quite an amusing spectacle for your neighbours as you compare tent pole sizes and try to find the guy ropes.

 The campfire’s allure

 However, the orange-red glow of the fire draws your interest more than the chirping of the crickets.
 Everything makes way for the presentation of a half-inch thick steak onto the braai grid.
 A sizzle indicates correct temperature guesswork masquerading as skill.
 Hazy smoke accompanies satisfied grins.
 The crickets redouble their efforts, now joined by the ever-invisible toad and the crack of another can of beer being opened.
 It is thirsty work!